Cannibal Corpse: Live performances

+Fisher employs a rapid windmill-style headbanging style, and routinely goads the crowd to attempt to keep up with him.
+Rob Barrett eventually stopped headbanging.

-Impact and legacy
+Cultural impact and legacy

 Alex Distefano of OC Weekly said Cannibal Corpse are "hands down, the undisputed kings of death metal."
 Quentin Thane Singer of Forbes said Cannibal Corpse are "by and large the face of the death metal sub-genre" and "one of metal’s most notorious and celebrated bands."
 Cannibal Corpse has been called "one of metal's goriest, most vile outfits."
-MusicRadar included the band on the site's list of the "scariest" bands or artists.
+MusicRadar included the band on the site's list of the scariest bands or artists.
+In 2023, readers of Revolver voted Cannibal Corpse the "most brutal band of all time."

+Many later death metal bands have copied the band's sound.
 Greg Prato of AllMusic said: "For the most part, as far as the genre of death metal goes, there is Cannibal Corpse, and there is a bunch of copycats."
 Bands known for emulating the band's sound during the 1990s have been dubbed "Cannibal Clones" by some publications.
 According to Chris Dick of Decibel: "I used to get a lot of demos back then and 9 out of 10 bands clearly had listened to Tomb of the Mutilated."
+Loudwire stated that the band are "almost solely responsible for the depraved lyrics that now permeate the genre."
 Cannibal Corpse has been cited as an influence by extreme metal and heavy metal bands of numerous subgenres, including The Black Dahlia Murder, Disgorge, Whitechapel, All Shall Perish, Suicide Silence, Carnifex, Slipknot, As I Lay Dying, All That Remains and Escape the Fate.
+According to Jon Weiderhorn of Loudwire, Cannibal Corpse was influential in the development of the "even more extreme" style of death metal, goregrind.

+Some publications consider Cannibal Corpse to be among the greatest heavy metal bands of all time.
+The staff of Loudwire wrote in 2016: "When it comes to death metal, no band has been more consistent than Cannibal Corpse."
 Jordan Blum of Loudwire named Cannibal Corpse as one of the "Big Four" of death metal along with Death, Morbid Angel and The Black Dahlia Murder, and said the band were "perhaps the most widely memed group in [the genre]."

-According to Jon Weiderhorn of Loudwire, Cannibal Corpse was influential in the development of the "even more extreme" style of death metal, goregrind.

-In 2023, readers of Revolver voted Cannibal Corpse the "most brutal band of all time."
+Memes regarding the size of frontman George Fisher's neck became popular with the rise of social media.

+Cannibal Corpse has been referred to as "the AC/DC of death metal".